Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 # Glossary
 ## Hardware terms
-- **SDR** - Software Defined Radio -> A device used to translate radio waves into digital data
+- **SDR** - Software Defined Radio → A device used to translate radio waves into digital data
-- **LNA** - Low Noise Amplifier -> A tool used to amplify radio signals
+- **LNA** - Low Noise Amplifier → A tool used to amplify radio signals
-- **Bias-t**/**Bias tee** -> A device used to inject DC power into the RF line (To power devices such as LNAs). **DO NOT PLUG IT IN AIMING AT YOUR SDR, IT WILL KILL IT!**
+- **Bias-t**/**Bias tee** → A device used to inject DC power into the RF line (To power devices such as LNAs). **DO NOT PLUG IT IN AIMING AT YOUR SDR, IT WILL KILL IT!**

 <break>

-- **Sma** -> Type of connector used by most SDRs
+- **Sma** → Type of connector used by most SDRs
-- **Balun** -> Converts a **Bal** signal to an **Un**balanced one and vice versa
+- **Balun** → Converts a **Bal**anced signal to an **Un**balanced one and vice versa

 ### Abstract terms

-- **Pass** -> Refers to the time when you can see a satellite passing overhead, used with orbiting satellites
+- **Pass** → Refers to the time when you can see a satellite passing overhead, used with orbiting satellites
-- **Elevation** -> Height of a satellite above the horizon
+- **Elevation** → Height of a satellite above the horizon
-- **AOS** - Acquisition Of Signal -> The moment where you start geting a signal from a satellite
+- **AOS** - Acquisition Of Signal → The moment where you start geting a signal from a satellite
-- **LOS** - Line Of Sight / Loss Of Signal -> Depending on the context this abbreviation used in either describes your ability to see the satellite, or the moment when you stop getting a signal from a satellite.
+- **LOS** - Line Of Sight / Loss Of Signal → Depending on the context this abbreviation used in either describes your ability to see the satellite, or the moment when you stop getting a signal from a satellite.

 ## Software terms
-- **AGC** - Automatic Gain Control -> Automatically sets the gain based on the signal strength
+- **AGC** - Automatic Gain Control → Automatically sets the gain based on the signal strength
-- **SNR** - Signal to Noise Ratio -> The difference in dB between the noise floor and the signal peak, ergo how strong the signal is
+- **SNR** - Signal to Noise Ratio → The difference in dB between the noise floor and the signal peak, ergo how strong the signal is
-- **FFT Spectrum** - Fast Fourier Transform Spectrum -> The slice of the radio spectrum being sampled by your SDR
+- **FFT Spectrum** - Fast Fourier Transform Spectrum → The slice of the radio spectrum being sampled by your SDR
-- **FFT Waterfall** - Fast Fourier Transform Waterfall -> A visual representation of the spectrum throughout time, almost always found right below the FFT Spectrum
+- **FFT Waterfall** - Fast Fourier Transform Waterfall → A visual representation of the spectrum throughout time, almost always found right below the FFT Spectrum
-- **FEC** - Forward Error Correction -> Error correcting code, most often Reed-Solomon
+- **FEC** - Forward Error Correction → Error correcting code, most often Reed-Solomon
-- **Interference** -> Commonly referred to as RFI (Radio Frequency Interference), is an umbrella term for unwanted signals produced by erroneous sources such as cheap power supplies, HDMI cables and devices such as laptops (USB RFI @ 480 MHz)
+- **Interference** → Commonly referred to as RFI (Radio Frequency Interference), is an umbrella term for unwanted signals produced by erroneous sources such as cheap power supplies, HDMI cables and devices such as laptops (USB RFI @ 480 MHz)
-- **Overloading** -> Occurs when your gain is set too high and/or you are near a very strong broadcast.
+- **Overloading** → Occurs when your gain is set too high and/or you are near a very strong broadcast.
 Presents as your noise floor jumping/being unstable or spurs of interference throughout your spectrum.
-- **TLE** - Two Line Element set -> A format used to list the location of objects orbiting the earth
+- **TLE** - Two Line Element set → A format used to list the location of objects orbiting the earth

 ## Data transmission formats
 Don't worry if you don't understand these yet, they will be explained in more detail later and are here just so you have an idea of what is meant if they are mentioned prior to their full explanation.

-- **APT** - Automatic Picture Transmission -> VHF Image broadcast currently used on NOAA satellites
+- **APT** - Automatic Picture Transmission → VHF Image broadcast currently used on NOAA satellites
-- **LRPT** - Low Rate Picture Transmission -> VHF Image broadcast currently used on Meteor-M satellites
+- **LRPT** - Low Rate Picture Transmission → VHF Image broadcast currently used on Meteor-M satellites
-- **HRPT** - High Rate Picture Transmission -> L-band high quality image and telemetry broadcast format
+- **HRPT** - High Rate Picture Transmission → L-band high quality image and telemetry broadcast format
-- **LRIT** - Low Rate Information Transmission -> L-band information and telemetry broadcast format
+- **LRIT** - Low Rate Information Transmission → L-band information and telemetry broadcast format